 The MTV logo made its debut in 1981.
-The “M” was yellow with blue shading and the “TV” was red.
-But, MTV was determined to show that they were a new kind of business and a new kind of experience.
+The “M” was yellow with blue shading, and the “TV” was red.
+MTV was determined to show that they were a new kind of business and a new kind of experience.

-So, in keeping with the hip reputation and visual celebration that MTV wanted to project, they continually changed the colors and patterns of their logo.
+So, in keeping with the hip reputation and visual celebration that MTV wanted to project, they continually changed their logo’s colors and patterns.
 The shape remained consistent to ensure it was easy to identify, but the MTV logo became a kaleidoscope of changing patterns and color.

 This chameleonic approach was a pioneering branding statement.
-And, it led the way for the Google Doodle and countless other logos that adapt to unique concepts.
+It led the way for the Google Doodle and countless other logos that adapt to unique concepts.